PAPER CUT

 Watch Alex work with the 7th graders at the Friday Harbor Middle school:

-Watch Alex talk to the audience and introduce PAPER CUT at its Friday Harbor, WA premiere, May 25, 2010:
+Alex speaks to the audience and introduce PAPER CUT at its Friday Harbor, WA premiere, May 25, 2010:

 We've been collecting videos of PAPER CUT and adding them to a favorites list on Alex's YouTube channel.
 You can see and hear what other bands have done with the piece by clicking here.